doolin/portfolio-project/README.md

 postgres configuration: apparently, a dump from 5 years ago successfully restored.
 Had to change the user in `config/database.yml` to get the application correct privileges to run.

+### Restoring from S3

+* Find the latest dump on S3 portfolio-project.

+This is a hassle, I didn't document how I did this a few months ago, I've now forgotten, and it's not restoring cleanly.
+Will have to take some time and figure it out.
+Sadly, I can't really go much further on the active admin branch without having working data.